-Moving furniture such as beds, sofas,
+Moving furniture such as

-ensure their good condition upon arrival.
+the move to ensure their good condition upon arrival.

 Make a List